SAGNIKMJR/active-AV-dynamic-separation/README.md

 or by parsing ```requirements.txt``` to get the names and versions of individual dependencies and install them individually.

 ## Datasets
-Download the project-specific datasets from [this link](https://github.com/SAGNIKMJR/active-av-dynamic-separation), extract the zip and put it under the project root.
+Download the project-specific datasets from [this link](https://tinyurl.com/yc23uuj9), extract the tar.gz and put it under the project root.
 The extracted ```data``` directory should have 3 types of data
 1. **audio_data**: the pre-processed and pre-normalized raw monaural audio waveforms for training and evaluation
 2. **passive_datasets**: the dataset (audio source and receiver pair spatial attributes) for pre-training of passive separators
 3. **active_datasets**: the dataset (episode specification) for training of Move2Hear policies